DanielStutzbach/blist/blist.rst

 Implementation Details
 ======================

-BLists are based on B+Trees are a dictionary data structure where each element is a (key, value) pair and the keys are kept in sorted order.
+BLists are based on B+Trees, which are a dictionary data structure where each element is a (key, value) pair and the keys are kept in sorted order.
 B+Trees internally use a tree representation.
 All data is stored in the leaf nodes of the tree, and all leaf nodes are at the same level.
 Unlike binary trees, each node has a large number of children, stored as an array of references within the node.
 The B+Tree operations ensure that each node always has between "limit/2" and "limit" children (except the root which may have between 0 and "limit" children).
 When a B+Tree has fewer than "limit/2" elements, they will all be contained in a single node (the root).

 Wikipedia has a diagram that may be helpful for understanding the basic structure of a B+Tree: